 |State University of New York at Buffalo, USA

 This Journal is a member of the Committee on Publication Ethics (COPE).

 Please read the guidelines below then visit the Journal’s submission site https://mc.manuscriptcentral.com/asp to upload your manuscript.
 Please note that manuscripts not conforming to these guidelines will likely be returned.

 Only manuscripts of sufficient quality that meet the aims and scope of Applied Spectroscopy® will be reviewed.

-There are no fees payable to submit or publish in this journal.
+There are no fees payable to submit or publish in this Journal.
+Open Access options are available - see section 3.3 below.
 Color figures in print are free for corresponding authors that are Society for Applied Spectroscopy (SAS) members.
 The fees to print color figures as a non-SAS member are £300 for the first figure and £100 per figure thereafter.
 Membership details are available at the Society for Applied Spectroscopy website.

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 - What do we publish?

 1.1 Aims & Scope